Why This Matters

 Join us in making sure that candidates in the upcoming election prioritize young people.
 Our officials make critical decisions impacting our children, youth and families.
-The 2017 Vote for Kids Candidate Survey, candidates were asked to share their priorities regarding children and teens in Westchester.
+In WCA’s 2019 Vote for Kids Candidate Survey, candidates were asked to share their priorities regarding children and teens in Westchester.

 Schulyer Center for Analysis and Advocacy.
 Quality: What It Is and Why It Matters for Early Childhood Education.
 September 2012, http://www.scaany.org/documents/quality_earlyed_scaapolicybrief_ sept2012.pdf.